-The contract holder self-insures the benefits listed above.
-This means the contract holder has the sole legal and financial liability for these benefits and funds the claims.
+The contract holder, University of British Columbia (UBC), self-insures all benefits.
+This means UBC has the sole legal and financial liability for all benefits and funds the claims.
 Sun Life provides administrative services only (ASO) such as claims adjudication and claims processing.